0x4A42/anonymoose/README.md

 1. Download the code and extract it.
 2. Download the dependencies above (if not already installed).
 3. Create a bot on the [Discord developer portal](https://discord.com/developers/applications).
 Invite it to the server (with admin privileges) you wish it to work within.
-4. Create a file called .env within the root directory.
-Create a variable called 'DISCORD_TOKEN', setting the value to be your bot's token.
+4. Update the 'DISCORD_TOKEN' value within .env, setting it to be your bot's token.
 5. Run the bot.py script.
 The bot will now be live within your selected server.
 6. Call the setup command with $setup.